 As of December 31, 2022, the Obagi Skincare reportable segment had a goodwill balance of \$199.5 million after an impairment charge of \$68.7 million was recorded following an impairment test conducted in July 2022.
 As a result, the fair value of the Obagi Skincare reportable segment currently equals the carrying value.
 The Obagi business continues to face challenges with respect to meeting the forecasts for the business created at the time it was acquired.
 If we are not successful in addressing these challenges, the projected revenue growth rates or operating margins could fail to grow in accordance with current expectations and result in a further decrease in the fair value of the Obagi Skincare reportable segment below the carrying value.
-In addition, the fair value of the Obagi Skincare reportable segment could also be negatively impacted by market conditions including inflation, the valuation of its competitors and/or a market capitalization decrease as a result of the restatement of our financial statements for certain Predecessor Periods or other factors, which could result in an additional indicator of impairment.
+In addition, the fair value of the Obagi Skincare reportable segment below the restatement of our financial statements for certain Predecessor Periods or other factors, which could result in an additional indicator of impairment.